Erythranthe latidens

 Erythranthe latidens, synonym Mimulus latidens, is a species of monkeyflower known by the common name broadtooth monkeyflower.

-It is native to the valleys and coastal mountains of Northern through Southern California and of Baja California state in Mexico.
-It grows in seasonally moist areas, such as vernal pools.
-It is also found in Oregon.
+It is native to the valleys and coastal mountains of Oregon, California, and Baja California state in Mexico below 900 meters elevation.
+It grows in seasonally moist areas, such as vernal pools, typically on clay soils.

 Description

 Erythranthe latidens is an annual herb producing a thin, branching stem reaching a maximum height near 27 centimeters.
 The leaves are lance-shaped to oval, with some located in a basal rosette and smaller ones paired along the stem.

 The tubular base of each flower is encapsulated in a ribbed calyx of sepals which swells as the fruit matures.
 The flower is up to a centimeter long, just a few millimeters wide at the mouth, and pink, white, or occasionally yellow in color.